Send me an email LinkedIn

 Engineers not receiving invoices

-Engineers receive invoices via email after every job, but many reported not receiving them, often due to issues with their email provider or the emails going into junk folders.
+Engineers received invoices via email after each job, but many reported not receiving them due to provider issues or emails being filtered as spam.

 Solution